A community based contemplative care program for beginners

 1. EXERCISE: The practice of Birth and Death

-2. TOOLS: Coping with Loss ~ oscillating between loss and restoration
+2. TOOLS: Coping with Loss ~ oscillating between loss and restoration and the 9 Cell Bereavement Tool.

 3. PRACTICE: Ubumuntu ~ Part 2, Releasing our Hearts